 Fill dirt is the layer of soil typically found about six inches beneath the topsoil.
 This layer of soil is commonly used in construction due to it containing no organic material.
 If organic material were found it would make the area where it is being used unstable.
 Organic matter over time breaks down and pockets of air are created allowing for the soil to shift and become unstable for a structural foundation.

 Fill dirt is a necessary material used in many construction projects.
 It is used to fill in large holes, land grading, backfill, elevating the ground to create mounds and much more.
-There are a couple of considerations to take before tackling a fill project.
+There are a couple of considerations to take before tackling a Florida fill project.
 When selecting the fill dirt type you need you will see two options: screened and unscreened.
 While both are commonly used in construction every construction project has different requirements.

 Screen Fill And Its Process